Uniracers: Gameplay

-The gameplay of Unirally involves racing riderless unicycles around a 2D track.
+The gameplay of Uniracers involves racing riderless unicycles around a 2D track.
 Heavy emphasis is placed on performing stunts, which cause the unicycle to accelerate on race or circuit tracks and earn points on stunt tracks.
 The stunts that can be performed are relatively simple, primarily involving jumping into the air and rotating around a given axis in 3D space.
 The objective is to perform these stunts quickly in tight situations while landing the unicycle on its wheels to avoid wiping out, which results in the loss of accumulated speed.

 The game features nine tours of five tracks each (two race, two circuit, one stunt), totalling 45 tracks.
 Completing each of the first eight tours requires defeating computer-controlled opponents for each of the bronze, silver, and gold ranks.
 The final circuit features the Anti-Uni as the computer-controlled opponent.
 During this tour, colliding with the Anti-Uni causes several unusual effects, such as rendering the track invisible, reversing controls, and desynchronising the backgrounds from the actions.

 The track is composed of bars with patterns that correspond to the properties of the track at or near that point.
 For example, a solid yellow bar indicates a shortcut, while orange/yellow bars signify an upcoming hazard.
 There are also various obstacles, including speed boosts, corkscrews, loops, twists, and jumps.
 Split-screen two-player modes are available as well, including a league mode that allows up to eight players to compete in one-on-one races.
 There are 16 different coloured unicycles to choose from, each with its own save file and customisable name.

 Development and release

-Unirally was known by the working title "1x1" during its development.
+Uniracers was known by the working title "1x1" during its development.
 The developers practised riding real unicycles throughout their offices to enhance their understanding of the mechanics.
-The game was released as Uniracers in North America in December 1994 and as Unirally in Europe on 27 April 1995.
+The game was released as Uniracers in North America on 5 December 1994 and as Unirally in Europe on 27 April 1995.